mrCDray/my-testing-repo/notes.md

 **Pareto Efficiency Focus:**

-- Identify and prioritize the 20% of vulnerabilities that represent 80% of security risk
+- Identify and prioritize the vulnerabilities that represent the greatest security risk
-- Focus compliance automation on the 20% of controls that satisfy 80% of regulatory requirements
+- Focus compliance automation on the controls that satisfy the majority of regulatory requirements

 **Potential Benefits/Measures:**

-- 75% reduction in security incidents
+- Significant reduction in security incidents
-- 90% reduction in compliance reporting effort
+- Substantial reduction in compliance reporting effort
-- 60% faster vulnerability remediation
+- Faster vulnerability remediation
-- Zero critical findings in external security audits
+- Improved performance in external security audits

 ---